9JIMIN/tour-guide/README.md

 7. tour ( /:user/:tour )
 <img src="./readme-image/투어1.JPG" width="700">
 <img src="./readme-image/투어2.JPG" width="700">
-tour images and information. reviews and guide. most important, map that can show days plan and locations.
+tour images and information. reviews and guide. most important, map that can show days plan and locations. you can see popup when click the markers.
 8. user update ( /settings)
 <img src="./readme-image/계정수정.JPG" width="700">
 user data and password update.